Mr. Gay International: Mr Gay International competition

 The third edition of International Mr Gay International took place in Los Angeles, California.
 Carlos Melia was crowned as IMG 2008, representing his country of origin as Mr Gay Argentina.
 As the title holder, Carlos worked as an ambassador and spokesperson for equal and human rights, fundraising and endorsing LGBT organizations and events worldwide.
-In 2009, Melia joined the Board of Directors of Mr Gay World, and appointed Executive Director of Central and South America and the Caribbean.
+In 2009, Melia joined the board of directors of Mr Gay World, and appointed executive director of Central and South America and the Caribbean.

-The next US Finale was held in San Francisco's Museum of Performance and Design in November 2008 when Michael Jarvis was named the US Delegate to the IMG.
-The International Competition was assigned to the Philippine producers for May 2009, in preparation for the first time the IMG Competition would be produced outside of the United States.
+The next U.S. finale was held in San Francisco's Museum of Performance and Design in November 2008 when Michael Jarvis was named the U.S. delegate to the IMG.
+The International Competition was assigned to the Philippines producers for May 2009 in preparation for the first time the IMG Competition would be produced outside of the United States.

-The international competition was scheduled for Manila in the Philippines for the summer of 2009, but encountered production issues that resulted in the competition being moved back to California.
+The international competition was scheduled for Manila in the Philippines for the summer of 2009, but it encountered production issues that resulted in the competition returning to California.

 The 2009 - 2010 Mr. Gay International titleholder was Switzerland's Ricco Müller.
-Rounding up the top five are Australia- 1st Runner Up, USA- 2nd Runner Up, Philippines, dethroned Mr. Fahrenheit 2007 Arthur Anthony Amurao Dimaguila, - 3rd runner up and Puerto Rico- 4th runner up).
-Ricco Müller is Artist, Traineeship Daniel Libeskind Architects.
-As International Mr. Gay Ricco Müller supports AIDS-aid campaigns, deaf community and attended Europride 2009.
+Rounding up the top five were Australia as first runner-up, USA as second runner-up, Philippines as third runner-up, and Puerto Rico as fourth runner-up.
+As International Mr. Gay, Müller supports AIDS-related campaigns and deaf communities.

-In January 2011, Pablo Salvador Sepúlveda, activist and History teacher, competed in the International Mr Gay Competition and won the title.
-As International Mr. Gay, Pablo Salvador works for the LGBTIQ+ community supporting the first Chilean campaign against bullying at schools.
-The Educating in Diversity campaign was realized by Movilh and the Teachers Unnion (Colegio de Profesores).
-Pablo appeared on Radio and Television Stations in Chile as activist and spokesman.
+In January 2011, Pablo Salvador Sepúlveda, activist and history teacher, competed in the International Mr Gay Competition and won the title.
+As International Mr. Gay, he works for the LGBTIQ+ community and supports the first Chilean campaign against bullying at schools.
+He has appeared on radio and television stations in Chile as an activist and spokesman.